dgroomes/gradle-playground/plugin/README.md

 The task prints the content to a file and separates each path by the colon character (':') so that the file's contents can be used conveniently as the classpath argument to the `java` command.
-The availability of this classpath file is a kind of "escape hatch" from Gradle so that we can use hand-written `java` commands to execute our program.
+The availability of this classpath file is a kind of "escape hatch" from Gradle so that we can use handwritten `java` commands to execute our program.
 Effectively, we are relying on Gradle as a *build tool* but not as a *run tool* (so to speak).
 Why would we ever want that?
 Here are some examples where we want to execute a program's source code but not in a traditional `./gradlew run`-way:
 * [Running a program and its libraries in JShell (the Java REPL)](https://github.com/dgroomes/jshell-playground/tree/main/with-gradle)